 From the spectacular skylines and stunning architecture to the sensational food culture and superb art scene, summer in New York is an adventure like no other.
-As the balmy breeze replaces the wintry air, New York evolves into an urban jungle filled with street performers, artists, food stalls, festivals, markets and more.
+As the balmy breeze replaces the wintry air, New York evolves into an urban jungle filled with street performers, artists, food stalls, festivals, markets, and more.

-Start planning your summer in New York with our travel expert Linda’s list of the top attractions and events that you will only experience in the Big Apple.
+Start planning your summer in New York with our travel expert’s list of the top attractions and events that you will only experience in the Big Apple.

-Union Square Greenmarket
+Feel peckish at Union Square Greenmarket

 Established in 1967, the famous Union Square Greenmarket hosts the largest gathering of regional farmers, bakers, and fishers around and provides New Yorkers with the best locally grown and sourced foods the area has to offer.

 Frequented by locals and chefs, Greenmarket produces a bounty of fresh fruits and vegetables, meats and cheeses, artisan breads, jams, pickles, cut flowers, wine, coffee, ciders, honey and more.

 Greenmarket is a must during summer in New York offering the best variety of organic and local produce and professional cooking demos, all in the Instagram-worthy location of Union Square.
 Head there to pick up some delicious supplies for a sunny day picnic in the park.
 Open 5 days a week from 8am – 6pm (Closed on Thursdays and Sundays)